beKlemens/FPGA-DB-DeCompression/README.md

 The decompression is fulfilled on FPGAs with the target to create a maximal data throughput.

 The folder compression contains the implementation for the compressions in python

-The decompression folder contains the FPGA implementation for the decompression